Performance (film): Critical reception

 In the late 1970s and 1980s, Performance gradually acquired a cult following on the late night and repertory cinema circuits.
 By the 1990s, it had undergone a critical reappraisal.
 The film has become canonised by many theorists of British cinema, who have suggested it is iconic within the British gangster genre.
 This is primarily due to its reflection of the coexistence of the criminal world of the East End and the bohemian culture in London during the 1960s and 1970s.
-In 1995, Performance appeared at number 30 in a Time Out 'all-time greats' poll of critics and directors.
+In 1995, Performance appeared at number 30 in a Time Out "all-time greats" poll of critics and directors.
 After Cammell's death in 1996, the film's reputation grew still further.
 It is often cited as a classic of British cinema.

 In the September–October 2009 issue of Film Comment, Jagger's Turner was voted the best performance by a musician in a film.

+In an introduction before the film's screening on Sky Indie, Quentin Tarantino cited Performance as "one of the best rock movies of all time".
+He praised James Fox's performance as his favourite British gangster portrayal in cinema, and expressed admiration for the film's exploration of the darker side of the 1960s psychedelic dream.

-In his 15-hour documentary The Story of Film: An Odyssey, Mark Cousins says: Performance was not only the greatest seventies film about identity; if any movie in the whole Story of Film should be compulsory viewing for film makers, maybe this is it.'Performance holds an 85% approval rating on Rotten Tomatoes, based on 34 reviews, with a weighted average of 7.95/10.
-The site's consensus reads: Performance is an exuberant and grimy ode to the sexual revolution, evoking cultural upheaval and identity crisis with rock 'n' roll verve and a beguiling turn by Mick Jagger.'
+In his 15-hour documentary The Story of Film: An Odyssey, Mark Cousins says: "Performance was not only the greatest seventies film about identity; if any movie in the whole Story of Film should be compulsory viewing for film makers, maybe this is it".